 BRPC’s staff of planning professionals can provide specialized planning assistance on transportation items, including:

-- Conduct intersection analyses and safety studies to help communities deal with a problematic location.
+• Conduct intersection analyses and safety studies to help communities deal with problematic locations.

 Education